keamncube/keamncube.github.io/Projects.md

   <!-- replace with the date of publication -->
   <p>Publish Date</p>
   <!-- replace with your text -->
-  <p align="justify"> This figure shows a timeline of major macropruential regulatory changes in the South African banking industry. </p>
+  <p align="justify"> This figure shows a timeline of major macroprudential regulatory changes in the South African banking industry. </p>
   <!-- replace with your paper link -->